 Deinonychus was the inspiration for the famous, larger and scarier Velociraptors in the Jurassic Park franchise.

 However by the time of the film it was known that Deinonychus was not a member of the Velociraptor family.
-Nevertheless the makers of the film still decided to refer to the main pack hunting meat eater simply as Velociraptor.
-Thus it was Velociraptor that shot to fame instead of Deinonychus.
+Nevertheless the makers of the film still decided to refer to the main pack hunting meat eater as Velociraptor because it sounded better.
+As a result Velociraptor that shot to fame instead of Deinonychus.
 Even though the Raptors in the film were based on Deinonychus in every respect.
 Though even then it was still somewhat larger than a real life Deinonychus.
 Interestingly enough however there would later be a member of the Dromeosaur family that proved to be as large as those from the film canon discovered not long after.
 This creature would be named Utahraptor.

 Deinonychus has made a few appearances in some forms of Jurassic Park related media including comic book and video games, though often only in a small role.
 It was to have been included in Jurassic Park 4.
 Originally Jurassic Park 4 was to have featured Deinonychus’s being trained by marine’s for op secret missions.
 Though this idea was reworked into the renamed Jurassic World, ultimately Deinonychus was once again replaced with Velociraptor.

 Deinonychus appeared in this classic documentary hosted by Superman star Christopher Reeve.

 It was only a short sequence where two of them hunt a small ostrich like Dinosaur that they promptly tear apart.
 It’s an incredibly brutal sequence.
 Almost like something from a Zombie movie as we see the two predators open its hapless preys guts and smear themselves in its entrails.